 What are the basic steps of the procedure?

 Eyelid surgery is typically performed under moderate sedation with an IV, similar to a colonoscopy.
 If only the upper eyelids are being addressed this can be done in the office without anesthesia.
-The incision in the upper eyelid will be placed in the natural crease through which Dr. Filip or Dr. Eichenberg will remove excess skin, muscle, and/or fat.
+The incision in the upper eyelid will be placed in the natural crease through which Dr. Filip, Dr. Eichenberg or Dr. Ford will remove excess skin, muscle, and/or fat.
 There are many approaches to lower eyelid surgery.
 The incision can be placed just below the eyelashes (subcilliary) or on the inside of the eyelid (transconjunctival) so there is no visible scar.
 Excess fat causing puffiness can either be removed or draped over the cheekbone to provide a smooth lifted appearance.
 Skin is then removed if necessary to remove wrinkles.
 In most cases an internal suture is placed to support the outer corner of the eye and restore a happy, healthy eye shape.

 How should I choose a surgeon?

 First and foremost, ask lots of questions.
 Make sure that your surgeon puts you at ease during your initial consultation.
 Second, check his or her credentials.
 Lots of doctors advertise that they are certified as a “cosmetic surgeon” but only plastic surgeons have completed a rigorous residency in plastic surgery, are trained and experienced in all plastic surgery procedures, passed comprehensive exams, and graduated from an accredited medical school.
 Your safety is important and you want the best possible result.

 A picture is worth a thousand words.
 View the exceptional results we achieve for our satisfied patients in our Photo Gallery.